Managed Forest Law (MFL) Withdrawal Questions

 - How can I obtain an estimate of the MFL withdrawal tax?

-See the declaration of withdrawal form [PDF] for withdrawal tax calculations.
-For a fee, you can submit a request for estimate [PDF exit DNR] from the Department of Revenue.
+See the declaration of withdrawal form for withdrawal tax calculations.
+For a fee, you can submit a request for estimate from the Department of Revenue.
+DNR staff cannot provide estimates for withdrawal tax.

 - When will I receive my MFL withdrawal tax and fee invoice?